GCPlot/gcplot-knowledge-base/log-files-processing/example.md

 ![](/assets/Screen Shot 2017-04-18 at 10.27.22 AM.png)

-You want to see DEBUG info here as well, just edit `/var/lib/gcpc/bin/logback.xml`:
+If you want to see DEBUG info here as well, just edit `/var/lib/gcpc/bin/logback.xml`:

 ```
    ...